tlozoot/experigen/README.md

 * Put your materials in the `resources` folder
-  - Make a tab-delimited file called `items.txt`, where each line specifies one item (stimuli or filler).
+  - Make a tab-delimited file called `items.txt`, where each line specifies one item (stimulus or filler).
 You will probably make this file in a spreadsheet program (Excel or some such) and save it as a text file.
 The first column in this file is special:  it uniquely identifies your items.
     It may not contain blank cells or repeated entries.
-  - If your experiment contains stuff that will get randomly paired with your items, such as frame sentences or pictures, make tab-delimited text files for those, again with the first column specifying the frames or pictures.
+  - If your experiment contains stuff that will get randomly paired with your items, such as frame sentences or pictures, make tab-delimited text files for those, again with the first column uniquely identifying the frames or pictures.
   - Put audio files in mp3 format in the sounds folder, and pictures in the pictures folder.